edaehn/bitsgalore.github.io/_posts/2020-02-11-web-domain-geolocation-and-spatial-analysis.md

 ![]({{ BASE_PATH }}/images/2020/02/textlayer-dialog.png)

-Under *Geometry definition* you can select the columns with  the X- and Y-co-ordinates; as it turns out QGIS is clever enough to figure these out by itself from the column headings in the file.
+Under *Geometry definition* you can select the columns with  the X- and Y-co-ordinates.
+As it turns out, QGIS is clever enough to figure these out by itself from the column headings in the file.
 Click *OK* to start importing the file.
-Note that if any records in the file don't have any latitude/longitude values, you will see an error message like this:
+Note that if any records in the file don't contain latitude/longitude values, you will see an error message like this:

     Errors in file /home/johan/test-geolocatDomains/out_NL_geo_Johan.csv
     594 records discarded due to missing geometry definitions

 It is safe to ignore this, as any remaining records are imported correctly.
-After closing the error message, you need to specify the coordinate reference system in the following dialog:
+After closing the error message, you need to specify the coordinate reference system in the following dialog[^4]:

 ![]({{ BASE_PATH }}/images/2020/02/crs-points.png)

-Select *WGS 84* (which is also the default) and press *OK*.
+Since the point data file uses geographic coordinates (latitude/longitude pairs), select *WGS 84* (which is also the default) and press *OK*.
 If all goes well you will now see the imported points:

 ![]({{ BASE_PATH }}/images/2020/02/points-imported.png)